On Initial Pools for Deep Active Learning: Implementation Details

 \section{Implementation Details}

-Following recent deep AL efforts, we will use MNIST, CIFAR10, CIFAR100 and TinyImageNet (200 classes) \cite{tinyimagenet_Le2015} datasets in our experiments.
-We use the AL methods, model architectures, data augmentation schemes and implementation details from Munjal \etal \cite{Munjal2020TowardsRA} for our experiments.
+Following recent deep AL efforts, we will use MNIST, CIFAR-10, CIFAR-100 and Tiny ImageNet-200 (\cite{tinyimagenet_Le2015}) datasets in our experiments.
+We use the AL methods, model architectures, data augmentation schemes and implementation details from \cite{Munjal2020TowardsRA} for our experiments.

 For all datasets, we plan to tune hyperparameters using grid search.
-However, going by previous works, we expect to use an Adam optimizer \cite{adam_DBLP} across the datasets.
-For datasets CIFAR10 and CIFAR100, we expect to use learning rate (\textit{lr}), weight decay (\textit{wd}) from \cite{Munjal2020TowardsRA} - ($lr=5e^{-4}$, $wd=5e^{-4}$) and ($lr=5e^{-4}$ and $wd=0$) respectively.
+However, going by previous works, we expect to use an Adam optimizer (\cite{adam_DBLP}) across the datasets.
+For datasets CIFAR-10 and CIFAR-100, we expect to use learning rate (\textit{lr}), weight decay (\textit{wd}) from \cite{Munjal2020TowardsRA} - ($lr=5e^{-4}$, $wd=5e^{-4}$) and ($lr=5e^{-4}$ and $wd=0$) respectively.
 For all datasets, we augment the data with random horizontal flips ($p$ = $0.5$) and normalize them using statistics provided in \footnote{\url{https://github.com/pytorch/examples/}}, \footnote{\url{https://github.com/kuangliu/pytorch-cifar}}.
-In case of TinyImageNet, before horizontal flipping, we first randomly crop and resize the input to 224 $\times$ 224.
-We will use 18-layer ResNet \cite{resnet_he2016deep} for all our experiments.
+We will use ResNet18 (\cite{resnet_he2016deep}) for all our experiments.

-\textbf{AL Details: }As usually done in most AL work, we will initialize $L_0$ with 5\% of the unlabeled set $U$ and in every AL cycle 10\% of the original unlabeled set $U$ will be sampled, labeled and moved to labeled set $L_i$.
-However, we expect some changes in AL details due to irregularities between datasets (\textit{e.g.} MNIST is easier to learn compared to TinyImageNet) and those changes will be reported appropriately post-experiments.
+\textbf{AL Details: }As usually done in most AL work, we will initialize $L_0$ with 10\% of the unlabeled set $U$ and in every AL cycle 10\% of the original unlabeled set $U$ will be sampled, labeled and moved to labeled set $L_i$.
+However, we expect some changes in AL cycle details due to irregularities between datasets (\textit{e.g.} MNIST is easier to learn compared to Tiny ImageNet) and those changes will be reported appropriately post-experiments.

 \textbf{Performance Metrics:} We will measure accuracy on the test set after every AL cycle (including after the choice of the initial labeled pool).
 Our initial pool sampling strategies will be compared against a random selection of the initial pool (the default option used today), and all our results will be reported (as mean and std) over 5 trials to avoid any randomness bias in the results.